LogRhythm-Labs/PIE/Scripts/Legacy_v1/O365-Ninja_OLD/README.md

 To take advantage of the LogRhythm SIEM integrations, the following parameters are required

-    -LogRhythmHost, -appendToList, -spammerList -caseAPIToken, -caseNumber (optional - if not supplied a new case will be created)
+    -LogRhythmHost, -caseAPIToken, -caseNumber (optional - if not supplied a new case will be created)

 ## [License]

-Copyright 2018 LogRhythm Inc.
+Copyright 2017 LogRhythm Inc.
 Licensed under the MIT License.
 See LICENSE file in the project root for full license information.